-Update December 2, 2013: House and Senate Democrats have introduced legislation to renew the federal Emergency Unemployment Compensation (EUC) program for 2014.
-Here's information on the legislation which would extended unemployment benefits for 2014.
+Update December 13, 2013: Here's information on the legislation which would extended unemployment benefits for 2014.
 In order for extended benefits to be in place after the end of the year, an extension will need to be passed for Congress recesses for the holidays.

 Update November 16, 2013: There are currently no extended unemployment benefits in place for 2014.
 Legislation providing for an unemployment extension will need to be passed by Congress in order to continue extended benefits for 2014.
 All current federally funded programs expire at the end of 2013.